ibm-mas/ansible-devops/ibm/mas_devops/roles/sls_install/README.md

 - Default: `True`

 ### bootstrap.license_id
 Defines the License Id to be used to bootstrap SLS.
+Don't set if you wish to setup entitlement later on

 - Environment Variable: `SLS_LICENSE_ID`
 - Default: None

 ### bootstrap.registration_key
 Defines the Registration Key to be used to bootstrap SLS.
+Don't set if you wish to setup entitlement later on

 - Environment Variable: `SLS_REGISTRATION_KEY`
 - Default: None

 ### bootstrap.entitlement_file
 Defines the License File to be used to bootstrap SLS.
+Don't set if you wish to setup entitlement later on

 - Environment Variable: None
 - Default: `{{ mas_config_dir }}/entitlement.lic`